Abdulajees-123/Hospitality-Analysis---Python/README.md

 upper_bound = q3 + 1.5 * iqr
 fact_bookings = fact_bookings[(fact_bookings['revenue'] >= lower_bound) & (fact_bookings['revenue'] <= upper_bound)]

-## 3. Data transformation
+  3. Data Transformation
 Processes:

-1. Merged datasets to create a comprehensive view of the data.
+Merged datasets to create a comprehensive view of the data.

-2. Standardized column names and data formats for consistency.
+Standardized column names and data formats for consistency.

-3. Created new features, such as booking month and day type, to facilitate deeper analysis.
+Created new features, such as booking month and day type, to facilitate deeper analysis.
 Sample Code:

 # Merge fact_bookings with dim_date to add date-related information